warte67/alpha_6809/README.md

  Mid-1980's era PC built on a single board computer design.
-It will be based on the Motorola 6809 processor, 12-bit 640x480 graphics, stereo FM synthesis with emulated C64 SID and multiple channel digital WAV playback, external storage via USB thumbdrive, and USB peripheral support for modern keyboards, joysticks, and gamepads.
+It will be based on the Motorola 6809 processor, 12-bit 640x480 graphics, stereo FM synthesis with emulated C64 SID and multiple channels of digital WAV playback, external storage via USB thumbdrive, and USB peripheral support for modern keyboards, joysticks, and gamepads.
 There will also be a 32-bit GPIO port